-73. This targeted splitting of VTDs to include a new VTD with a nearly 70% Black VAP while excluding a VTD with a more than 70% White VAP, especially when oddly-shaped boundaries were used to accomplish it (i.e., VTD 44A appears like an object in the vice of a crescent-wrench, VTD 44), demonstrates that race was the predominant factor in drawing the lines of District 4-D.
+76. This targeted splitting of VTDs to include a new VTD with a nearly 70% Black VAP while excluding a VTD with a more than 70% White VAP, especially when oddly-shaped

-74. Finally, the boundary of District 6 was also drawn to precisely follow the race of the VTDs.
+- 77. Finally, the boundary of District 6 was also drawn to precisely follow the race of the VTDs.
 Indeed, there is almost a perfect dichotomy between the racial demographics of the VTDs in rural and urban locations and where the district lines are drawn.
 District 6 employs jagged tendrils to include high Black VAP in the southern portion of the City of Mansfield, while also using long and winding boundaries to cover large rural areas.
 This causes District 6 to surround District 4-C on three sides.
 These unwieldy, geographically spread-out boundaries are suspicious because the vast majority of District 6's population is located in the southern portion of the City of Mansfield which is not a community of interest with those other distant and disparate rural communities.
-These facts all demonstrate that race predominated in the drawing of District 6.

-75. As evident in the Enacted Plan City of Mansfield map below, each of DeSoto Parish's majority-Black districts (4-A, 4-B, 4-C, 4-D, and 6) extend out from the densely populated majority-Black City of Mansfield to include rural areas with a negligible effect on the total VAP.
-In particular, Districts 4-A, 4-B, and 6 awkwardly use jagged tendrils to force the districts into position in the City, giving a contrived appearance to all three districts.
+These facts all demonstrate that race predominated in the drawing of District 6. - 78.
+As evident in the Enacted Plan City of Mansfield map below, each of DeSoto Parish's majority-Black districts (4-A, 4-B, 4-C, 4-D, and 6) extend out from the densely populated majority-Black City of Mansfield to include rural areas with a negligible effect on the total VAP.
+In particular, Districts 4-A, 4-B, and 6 awkwardly use jagged tendrils to force the districts into position in the City of Mansfield, giving a contrived appearance to all three districts.
 This can be seen in the below map of the Enacted Plan zoomed in on Mansfield, with Mansfield's municipal boundaries outlined in red, and with District 4-A colored yellow, 4-B colored purple, 4-C colored green, 4-D colored blue, and 6 colored red.